ibuildwith-ai/cody-product-builder/.cody/config/commands/relearn.md

 description: It retrains the AI AGENT on how the Cody Product Builder Toolkit works by forcing it to re-read Cody agent file.
 ---

-# RELEARN HOW CODY FRAMEWORK WORKS
+# RELEARN HOW CODY PBT WORKS
 - IMPORTANT: Read the entire {{cfConfig}}/agent.md file.
 Make sure you re-read all command files as well.
 - IMPORTANT: Commit it to memory.
 - IMPORTANT: Follow exactly what it says.